 There are several different types of loafers but I wanted to go through the three main ones and when you could wear them to weddings.

-Also known as Gucci Loafers, these are widely considered to be the most formal type of loafer you could wear.
+Horsebit loafers (a.k.a Gucci loafers) are widely considered to be the most formal type of loafer.

 Created by Gucci in the 1950s, he revolutionized the traditional slip-on design with his most famous addition; the metal buckle on top.